joshbegley/nyt-latest/previous.md

 **Disjointed Bills can't get back on script en route to surprising loss**\
-`Josh Allen: "ti was a pretty pivotal game in terms of what we could have done with this.
+`Josh Allen: "It was a pretty pivotal game in terms of what we could have done with this.
 And we didn't take advantage of our opportunity."`\
 https://nytimes.com/athletic/6693211/2025/10/06/disjointed-bills-surprising-loss-patriots/

 **There’s No Precedent for This Shutdown**\